On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Results

 \begin{profile}{C{0.05\profilewidth} C{0.21\profilewidth} C{0.21\profilewidth} C{0.21\profilewidth} C{0.21\profilewidth}} $R^9$: & $1$: $a,b,X,c$ & $2$: $a,b,X,c,$ & $3$: $b,a, X, c$ & $4$: $b,a,X,c$ \end{profile}

-We can derive the profile $R^9$ from $R^5$ and $R^7$ by replacing the preferences of some voters.
-In more detail, we obtain $R^9$ from $R^5$ by replacing the preference of voters 1 and 2 with $a,b,X,c$ and the preference of voter $4$ with $b,a,X,c$.
-If we apply these steps one after another, strategyproofness entails that the choice set is not allowed to change.
-Hence, $f(R^9)=\{a\}$.
-Moreover, we obtain $R^9$ from $R^7$ by replacing the preferences of voters 3 and 4 with $b,a,X,c$ and the preference of voter 2 with $a,b,X,c$ and obtain $f(R^9)=\{b\}$, a contradiction.
-Therefore, $f$ cannot exist and there is no strategyproof SCF that satisfies non-imposition and the Condorcet loser property if $n\geq 4$ and $m\geq 3$.
+We can derive the profile $R^9$ from $R^5$ and $R^7$.
+In more detail, we obtain $R^9$ from $R^5$ by replacing the preference relations of voters 1 and 2 with $a,b,X,c$ and the preference relation of voter $4$ with $b,a,X,c$.
+If we apply these steps one after another, \ref{imp1} and \ref{imp2} imply that $f(R^9)=\{a\}$.
+On the other hand, we obtain $R^9$ from $R^7$ by replacing the preference relation of voters 3 and 4 with $b,a,X,c$ and the preference relation of voter 2 with $a,b,X,c$ and obtain $f(R^9)=\{b\}$ by an analogous argument.
+This is a contradiction since $f(R^9)=\{a\}$ and $f(R^9)=\{b\}$ cannot be simultaneously true, which shows that there is no strategyproof SCF that satisfies non-imposition and the Condorcet loser property if $n= 4$ and $m\geq 3$.

 \textbf{Induction step:} Assume for contradiction that there is a strategyproof SCF $f$ for $n>4$ voters and $m\geq 3$ alternatives that satisfies non-imposition and the Condorcet loser property.
 Consider the following SCF $g$ for $n-1$ voters and $m$ alternatives: given a profile $R$ on $n-1$ voters, $g$ adds a new voter who is indifferent between all alternatives to derive a profile $R'$ on $n$ voters and returns $g(R) = f(R')$.
 Clearly, $g$ is strategyproof and inherits the Condorcet loser property from $f$.
-By \Cref{lem:CL}, $g$ is non-imposing because $f$ returns an alternative as unique winner if all voters prefer it uniquely the most and one voter is completely indifferent.
+Furthermore, \Cref{lem:CL} shows that $g$ is non-imposing because every set of $n-1>\frac{n}{2}$ voters is decisive for $f$.
 Hence, we can construct a strategyproof SCF for $n-1$ voters that satisfies the Condorcet loser property and non-imposition if there is such an SCF for $n$ voters.
 Since our induction hypothesis states that no such SCF exists, we derive from the contraposition of this implication that there is no SCF satisfying all required axioms for $n> 4$ voters. \end{proof}